What is Swollen Face in Dog?

 - Swelling around the eyes, sometimes closing the eyes.

-Types of Swollen Face in Dogs
+Types of Swollen Face

 The causes of swollen face in puppies relate to the methods wherein the swelling can occur: